-Marketers and advertisers continue to fall into the trap of the Fundamental Attribution Error (FAE).
-The phenomenon was coined to describe the well documented tendency to explain someone’s behavior based on internal factors, such as personality or disposition, and to underestimate the influence that external factors, such as situational influences, have on another person’s behavior.
+That's because marketers and advertisers fall into the trap of the Fundamental Attribution Error (FAE).
+The phenomenon was coined to describe the well-documented tendency to explain another person's behavior based on internal factors, like personality or disposition, and to underestimate the influence that external factors, like situational influences, have on their behavior.

-We tend to underestimate the impact of the environment when explaining the behavior of others.
+We tend to underestimate the impact of the environment when interpreting and explaining the behavior of others.
 And we overestimate the impact of someone’s personality.
-People generally have the tendency to believe the fault lies with someone else.
+Generally, people tend to believe the fault lies with someone else and not their surroundings.

-Psychologists have found that we make the fundamental attribution error about other people but rarely about ourselves.
+While psychologists have found that we make the fundamental attribution error about other people, it’s often quite the opposite when examining our own behavior.
 When we do things, we always have a good reason, right?
-But situational factors are equally, if not more important than individual personalities in determining how people behave.
+Situational factors are equally (if not more) important than personality when determining how people behave.

-Environment: Economic, political, health or even organizational environment, can all have great influence on consumer behavior.
-One of the fathers of social psychology, Kurt Lewin, demonstrated how any human behavior is a function of both environment and personality.
+Environment: Economic, political, health, or even organizational environments can all have a large influence on consumer behavior.
+One of the fathers of social psychology, Kurt Lewin, demonstrated how all human behavior is a function of both environment and personality.
 The more those two factors and their interaction are taken into account, the higher the accuracy level of understanding.

-Culture: The set of shared societal beliefs, attitudes, values, customs and rules can have a great influence on human behavior.
-As brands become more global, they need to ensure that their products and messaging are relatable to their local consumers.
+Culture: A set of shared beliefs, attitudes, values, customs, and rules can have a great influence on human behavior.
+As brands become more global, they need to ensure that their products and messaging are relatable to both local and global consumers.

-Role: Being aware of variables such as position, profession, and even status are important to understanding consumers.
+Role: Being aware of variables such as position, profession, and even status are important to understanding consumers' state of mind.

-Space and Time: Research has shown over and over again that the physical or virtual space where consumers interact with products greatly affect their behavior.
+Space and Time: Research has shown again and again that the physical or virtual space where consumers interact with products greatly affects their behavior.
 Noise, ease of navigation, and aesthetics are just a few examples.
-Additionally, consumer relationships with time, be it time of the day, feeling of being rushed, or how long it takes to complete a transaction can be a major determinant in consumer behavior.
+Additionally, consumer relationships with time, be it the time of the day, feeling of being rushed, or how long it takes to complete a transaction can be a major determinant in consumer behavior.

-The above list represents just a few of the many contextual factors that are relevant to consumer behaviors.
-If marketers and advertisers really want to unlock consumer behavior insights, they must avoid the FAE, and study consumer segmentation and profiling in conjunction with contextual factors.
+The above list represents just a few of the many elements that are relevant to consumer behaviors.
+If marketers and advertisers want to unlock consumer behavior insights, they must avoid the FAE, and study consumer segmentation and profiling in conjunction with contextual factors.